kwertyops/byte-of-python/src/while.md

 ## Should I use a `for`-loop or a `while`-loop?

-It is possible to use a `while`-loop instead of a `for`-loop.
+Though it is not always a good idea, it is actually possible to use a `while`-loop instead of a `for`-loop.
 The two code blocks shown below behave the same, each of them outputting the integers from `0` to `9`:

 <table>
 <tr>